Zergling2/DXGameDev/README.md

 ### Note
 - Based on the folder where the executable binary(.exe) is located, you must place the compiled shader object(.cso) files that result from the build in the Engine\Bin\Shader\ folder path.
 ![How to Run](Images/note1.png)

-- The EOL format of the Wavefront OBJ file loaded through this engine must be Windows (CR LF) style.